shashwat-bansal/TimeSeriesData-Computation/README.md

 City

-This is time series data of user locations.
+This is time series data of user's location.
 Each observation captures location of the user at the given timestamp.
 Assumptions:
 Person stays at the same place until next observation is received from the user.